Spectral study of the pseudogap in unitary Fermi gases

 The pairing and superfluid phenomena in ultracold atomic Fermi gases, particularly in the unitary regime, have been extensively studied over the past two decades.
 A key focus is the pseudogap phenomenon \cite{chen2005PR,Chen2014FP,Mueller2017RoPP}; the existence of a pseudogap in strongly interacting Fermi gases will demonstrate that a strong pairing interaction can lead to the formation of a pseudogap \cite{chen2005PR}, and thus provide naturally a plausible explanation for the widespread pseudogap phenomena in high $T_c$ superconductors \cite{Timusk1999RPP}.
 Conclusive evidence came from very recent high-precision momentum-resolved microwave spectroscopy measurements in a homogeneous unitary Fermi gas of $^6$Li \cite{li2024nature}.
-Conversely, it also constitutes a theoretical challenge to understand the data \emph{quantitatively}.
-It is the purpose of the present work to provide microscopic calculations and present theoretical results that are in \emph{quantitative} agreement with the experiment, hence further strengthen the support for the pairing origin of the pseudogap, and also lend support to our particular pairing fluctuation theory \cite{chen1998PRL}.
+It is the purpose of this work to provide microscopic calculations that are in \emph{quantitative} agreement with the experiment, thereby strengthening the support for both the pairing origin of the pseudogap and our particular pairing fluctuation theory \cite{chen1998PRL}.